hamim44/hamim44/README.md

 ### Hi there 👋, My name is  Md.
 Abrar Hamim
 #### Software Developer

 I am a graduate of AIUB.
-I am an experienced software developer with proficiency in React, iOS, and MySQL.
+I am an experienced software developer with proficiency in React, iOS,RESTFUL API.
 My problem-solving skills in C++ have been recognized on the Leetcode platform.
 I have demonstrated this by creating the QuickRent project, which was a challenging but rewarding project that allowed me to apply my knowledge in a practical way.

 - 🔭 I’m currently working on Software Development
 - 🌱 I’m currently learning IOS